Keyboard shortcuts

 mote-hardware contains the KiCAD v9.0 project files for the Mote circuit board.

 Hardware changes are tested on pull request in CI.
-Manufacturing files are released on any tag to mote-core matching the pattern mote-hardware-vX.X.X.
+Manufacturing files are released on any tag to mote matching the pattern mote-hardware-vX.X.X.